Ds-priya/ycapstone_1/README.md

    Then dictionaries in mongoDB are converted into dataframe as those are migrated to the structured database MYSQL to do some data analysis.User interface desined using streamlit.

-         The data can be used by the channels to collect the number of users, comments and thier views, that can hlep them improve their program quality.
+         The data can be used by the channels to collect the number of users, comments and thier
+   views, that can hlep themimprove their program quality.